fawaz-alesayi/svelte-use-persist/README.md

 />
 ```

+## FAQ

+- Why not just use SvelteKit's persist?

+You should definitely be using SvelteKit.
+But if you're not using SvelteKit in the first place, this package is a good option.

-## Why did you create this?
+- Why did you create this?

-I run a compliance & legal startup where people have to fill out very long forms (70+ questions).
+I used to run an audit company where people had to fill out very long forms (70+ questions).
 I thought that It would be a really bad experience if one of our customers had to re-do the form.
 So svelte-use-persist was born!

 ## Acknowledgements

 This work would have not been possible without the following projects and people, so thank you!

-- [svelte-local-storage-store](https://github.com/joshnuss/svelte-local-storage-store) by @joshnuss (Joshua Nussbaum)
+- [svelte-persisted-store](https://github.com/joshnuss/svelte-local-storage-store) by @joshnuss (Joshua Nussbaum)
 - [Svelte](https://github.com/sveltejs/svelte) and the [Svelte contributors](https://github.com/sveltejs/svelte/graphs/contributors)

 # License